LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 This need is met with the use of the "VK\_ICD\_FILENAMES" environment variable, which will override the mechanism used for finding properly-installed ICDs.
 In other words, only the ICDs listed in "VK\_ICD\_FILENAMES" will be used.

-The "VK\_ICD\_FILENAMES" environment variable is a colon-separated list of ICD text information files, containing the following:
+The "VK\_ICD\_FILENAMES" environment variable is a colon-separated list of ICD manifest files, containing the following:

 - A filename (e.g. "libvkicd.json") in the "/usr/share/vulkan/icd.d" or "/etc/vulkan/icd.d" system directories